markproy/sagemaker-workshop/lab-image-classification/README.md

 called **Introduction to Amazon Algorithms**.
 Find the line called **Image-classification-fulltraining-highlevel** and click **Use**.

 2. When prompted, click **Create Copy**.
 SageMaker then opens a copy of the sample notebook.
-Follow the detailed instructions in the notebook.

-3. Follow the documentation provided in the sample notebook.
-For better results,
+3. Follow the detailed instructions provided in the sample notebook.
+For best results,
 use transfer learning by changing the following hyperparameter: `use_pretrained_model=1`.
 Also, to reduce training time, only save checkpoints at the end of the training job: `checkpoint_frequency=5`.